 If you have more luggage than you can carry, you can send your things by sea or air.
 We recommend you check at least three companies for the best prices and service.

 Pack everything carefully so that it does not break, and insure them.
 Address them to your room number at your hall or to your full Oxford address.
-Do not just put ‘Oxford Brookes University’, because it may get lost.
+Do not just put ‘Oxford Brookes University’, because it will get lost.

 Check when your luggage will arrive to decide so you can plan what to bring yourself.
 Brookes cannot accept delivery of your things before you arrive.
 Fill in all the customs forms saying what is in your luggage and that they are ‘personal effects, part of a temporary move to the UK as an international student’.
 The customs officers can open your luggage, but if you give full details on the forms, they may not.